 Long leaders, delicate tippets, and forgiving fly rods help skilled anglers fool the increasingly wary Missouri River Trout.
 Used PMD thorax and cripple patterns fill most guides’ boat patches by late June.

-Early morning streamer fishing in the canyon section below the Dearborn will bring good numbers of trout to the net while the sun is low.
+Early morning streamer fishing in the canyon section below the Dearborn River will bring good numbers of trout to the net while the sun is low.

 As water levels drop and fish move into shallow summer feeding areas, nymph rigs get shorter.
 We generally fish dry/dropper rigs or short leash indicator setups.